bennothommo/wn-meta-plugin/README.md

 # Meta plugin

-Provides an easy interface to allow October CMS plugins to insert HTML `<meta>` and `<link>` tags, as well as JSON-LD blocks into a layout or page.
-The plugin provides three helper classes to populate the meta and link tags or JSON-LD blocks, and a component each to inject them into an October CMS layout, partial or page file.
+Provides an easy interface to allow [Winter CMS](https://wintercms.com) plugins to insert HTML `<meta>` and `<link>` tags, as well as JSON-LD blocks into a layout or page.
+The plugin provides three helper classes to populate the meta and link tags or JSON-LD blocks, and a component each to inject them into a Winter CMS layout, partial or page file.

 ## Usage